 We have experience in accommodating special needs children into our classes, and will always do our best to welcome every child.
 Several of our staff have extra qualifications in special needs care, and we can provide extra staff for one-on-one care in some cases.
 Sadly there will be some children whose needs mean that the Pre-School is not a suitable environment even with extra care.
 Please contact us if you wish to discuss this.

 What precautions do you take to keep my child safe?

 All children are supervised by the staff for every second they are at the Pre-School.
 With our present staffing arrangements, there will never be more than 8 children per staff member.
 All our staff have been checked by the Criminal Records Bureau.
 Children will never be allowed to leave with anybody who the staff do not recognise as a parent or authorised carer.
-We have a comprehensive Health and Safety Policy, (see our Policies page), which is subject to regular Ofsted inspection.
+We have a comprehensive Health and Safety Policy, which is subject to regular Ofsted inspection.
 Any accident, however minor, will always be recorded and discussed with the parent.